JunHao247/Backtesting-Platform/README.md

 7. **Start the application**

+   a.
 From the terminal, in the project directory, you can run the below to start the application:
     ```sh
     npm start
+      ```
+   b.
+Alternatively, you may go to https://junhao247.github.io/Backtesting-Platform/ to utilise the production build application.

 By following the above steps, the application should be running locally.

 ## Troubleshooting